-Rick Ross’s Net Worth is $45 Million
+Rick Ross’s Net Worth is $150 Million

 |Other Name||William Leonard Roberts II|

-|Net Worth||$45 Million|
+|Net Worth||$150 Million|

-|Height||5ft 9 (180 cm)|
+|Height||5 foot 9 (180 cm)|

 Rick Ross is not merely prolific; he is also extremely popular.
-With an impressive 22 Recording Industry Association of America Gold and Platinum awards as a solo artist, and nine more as a featured artist, Ross, a.k.a. the Biggest Boss, has no problems when it comes to putting up big numbers in terms of sales.
+With an impressive 22 Recording Industry Association of America gold and platinum awards as a solo artist, and nine more as a featured artist, Ross, a.k.a. the Biggest Boss, has no problems when it comes to putting up big numbers in terms of sales.

 Trivia: Rick Ross initially anointed himself the Biggest Boss on his second album, 2008’s Trilla, on his song named, you guessed it, “The Boss.”

-As noteworthy as Ross’ musical career has been up to this point, he’s proven to be a successful businessman and entrepreneur as well.
-To start with, only three years after his own debut single had been released, suitably named “Hustlin,’” he founded his own label imprint, Maybach Music Group in 2009.
+As noteworthy as Rick’s musical career has been to this point, he’s proven to be a successful businessman and entrepreneur as well.
+To start with, only three years after his own debut single had been released, suitably named “Hustlin’”, he founded his own label imprint, Maybach Music Group in 2009.
 With a distinctive breathy female vocal sample embedded in most of the tracks distributed by the label — possibly taking cues from Lil Wayne and Young Money — Maybach Music Group quickly carved a niche for itself, representing artists such as Wale and Meek Mill, along with Ross himself.

 Elsewhere, the rapper has several ventures related to food and drink.
 As the owner of several Wingstop locations, Ross was partly responsible for promoting the brand’s novel response to a shortage of chicken wings in 2021.
 The chain launched an online-only brand, Thighstop, to help encourage customers to give the darker meat a try.